 Goodman and Smyth call for a social network-oriented approach where service providers actively engage the local community in supporting survivors of domestic violence.
-(Lisa Goodman discusses bringing a network-oriented approach to domestic violence services in this video).
 Such an approach could include:

 - Exploring with survivors who could be willing to provide assistance and how they could be involved

 - Supporting a women’s informal social network as they try to provide assistance

 - Encouraging family, friends, neighbours and work colleagues to contact support lines to discuss how they could help

 - Helping survivors to maintain and expand their informal social networks.

 One of the impacts of domestic violence is social isolation and so the informal networks of survivors often shrink.
 In most cases, however, there will still be people around – some of whom might be unknown to the survivor (e.g., neighbours) – who would be willing to make a difference.
 Engaging social networks could make a big difference to many survivors.

 The Domestic Violence Resource Centre in Victoria has some useful information for families, friends and neighbours, and I’ve previously posted over 70 things people can do where they suspect someone is experiencing domestic violence.

 If you liked this post you might want to follow my blog (top right-hand corner of the blog), and you might like to look at: